rpartner09/fun-with-rspec/README.md

 Make sure the `Comment` model has: `belongs_to :link` and the `Link` model has: `has_many :comments`

 _Note that in this migration we have used link_id:integer, instead of link:belongs_to.
 Both are valid, but I wanted to show you choice.
 It never hurts to be more specific, and a bit aware of what is going on under the hood.
-But by the same measure, you don't want to waist your time doing trivial tasks that the framework can handle for you._
+But by the same measure, you don't want to waste your time doing trivial tasks that the framework can handle for you._

 Run migrations: